Cao Huan: Reign

 At the time Cao Huang became emperor, his name was changed to "Cao Huan" because it was difficult to observe naming taboo with the name "Huang" (which was a homonym to many common terms—including "yellow" 黃 and "emperor" 皇).
 During Cao Huan's reign, the Sima clan controlled state power and Cao was merely a figurehead and head of state in name.
 On 28 Nov 263, Cao Huan instated his wife Lady Bian as empress.
+(Note: According to Cao Huan's biography in Sanguozhi, Lady Bian became empress on the guimao day of the 10th month of the 4th year of the Jingyuan era of Cao Huan's reign.
+This corresponds to 28 Nov 263 in the proleptic Gregorian calendar.)

 For the first few years of Cao Huan's reign, there were constant attacks by forces from the rival Shu Han state under the command of Shu general Jiang Wei.
 While Jiang Wei's attacks were largely easily repelled, Sima Zhao eventually ordered a counterattack on Shu with an invading force of 180,000 men commanded by Zhong Hui and Deng Ai.
 In late 263, Liu Shan, then Shu emperor, surrendered to Deng, bringing an end to the state of Shu.
 After the fall of Shu, Deng Ai was framed for treason by Zhong Hui and stripped of command.
 In early 264, Zhong Hui plotted with Jiang Wei to restore Shu and eliminate all the Wei generals who might oppose him.
 However, the generals started a counterinsurgency and killed Zhong Hui and Jiang Wei.
 Shu's former territories (in present-day Sichuan, Chongqing, Yunnan, southern Shaanxi, and southeastern Gansu) were completely annexed by Wei.